Bluffton United Methodist Church

 Our History

-• They formed a fellowship with the Methodists living in the Pritchardville area, and together they acquired the St. Luke's Episcopal Church building, cemetary and grounds establishing the begining of the current St. Luke's UM church on 170.
+They formed a fellowship with the Methodists living in the Pritchardville area, and together they acquired the St. Luke's Episcopal Church building, cemetary and grounds establishing the beginning of the current St. Luke's UM church on 170.

 History Corner